"Why the Hell isn't THIS on DVD yet?" -- Number 62

 Clark also manages to put together a name cast for the dollars, though Storch, Mitchell, Brand and Meeker probably all spent one day apiece on the set, tops.
 As for stars Palance and Landau, few viewers seeing their work here would have thought they were watching two future Academy Award winners.
 Palance smiles continuously, Landau stays wide-eyed and tightens his jaw.
 Both are shamelessly hammy, and their wild overplaying helps keep things afloat during an extended dull stretch in the second half.

 Strangely, WITHOUT WARNING has probably become overrated due to its scarcity at this point.
 Practically every film blog out there has covered it in the past few years, including A.V.
 Club and Film Fanatic.
 (Yeah, I'm late to the party.
-So sue me.)
+Sue me.)
 While it may not be a high point on anyone's resume (except maybe Clark's) it is more impressive when taking the budget (half of which went for Palance and Landau) and influence into account.
 PREDATOR lifted the premise and 7'2" actor Hall (who played the alien in both films) from this little-seen, very silly, sometimes boring, but also pretty funny and fondly remembered little horror flick.

 So....why isn't this on DVD?

-It's a ridiculous low budget horror film that isn't scary at all and loses momentum halfway through.
+It's a ridiculous low budget horror film that isn't scary and loses momentum halfway through.
 Filmways was defunct less than two years later (absorbed into Orion Pictures), which may or may not have impacted the video availability of WITHOUT WARNING, though it probably didn't help.

 Why it should be on DVD: